andrewferrier/debugprint.nvim/README.md

 prefer a low-tech approach.
-While using a real debugger like [nvim-dap](https://github.com/mfussenegger/nvim-dap) is the gold standard for debugging a script or program, some prefer the use of the 'print' statement to trace the output during execution. `debugprint` generates appropriate 'print' statements based on the language being edited.
+While using a real debugger like [nvim-dap](https://github.com/mfussenegger/nvim-dap) is the gold standard for debugging a script or program, some prefer the use of the 'print' statement to trace the output during execution. `debugprint` allow quick insertion of appropriate 'print' statements based on the language being edited.

 debugprint also inserts into the 'print' statements the file name and line